Virtual Currency Money Transmission FAQs

 Yes, depending on the activities that are being engaged in, Connecticut General Statutes treats virtual currency similarly to fiat currency (a.k.a. cash) under Connecticut’s money transmission scheme.

-3. What is a virtual currency wallet?
+3. What is a virtual wallet?

-A virtual currency wallet is a unique electronic wallet that stores virtual currency.
+A virtual wallet is a unique electronic wallet that stores virtual currency.
 The wallet is owned by a specific person.
 A wallet can be hot, which means that the virtual currency is available on the network to be bought, sold, used as currency for purchases or otherwise transferred and transmitted.
 The wallet can also be cold, which means it is essentially offline and cannot be used until it is moved to a hot wallet.

 4. Are virtual currency ATMs required to be licensed in CT?